PinMeTo/documentation/docs/posts-api.md

 * message: maximum 1500 characters
 * coupoun code: maximum 56 characters
 * terms: maximum 5000 characters
+* **`startDate` and `endDate`**:
+Google use local time responding to the location when publishing post.
+Hence when you set the startDate and endDate, please attach
+`startDateOffset` and `endDateOffset`, which are `timeZoneOffset` of the location.
+For example, if the utc time is `2023-05-08T22:00:00.000Z` of a location in Sweden (whose timeZoneOffset is -120), send the `startDateOffset` and `endDateOffset` as `-120`.
+So that on Google, the date will be on `2023-05-09 00:00:00` for Swedish people.

 ```json
 {
   "name": "test",